Maximum Likelihood Estimation in Markov Regime-Switching Models with Covariate-Dependent Transition Probabilities: Empirical Illustration

-Since, as well as wishing to examine the potential ability of the interest rate spread and tax revenues to predict changes in mean output growth, we are also interested in assessing whether treating these variables as exogenous yields results which are different from those obtained from a joint model, we compute two sets of ML estimates: partial ML estimates based on (\ref{eqy}) alone and joint ML estimates based on the system (\ref{eqy} )--(\ref{eqz}).
-We note that in econometric models of the business cycle based on models like (\ref{eqy})--(\ref{eqtp}) it is common to view $Z_{t-1}$ as a leading indicator and to rely on partial ML estimation (e.g. \cite{dieb94}, \cite{filardo94}, \cite{rivas15}).
+Since the aim is not only to assess the predictive ability of the interest rate spread and tax revenues for regime changes in output growth but also to examine whether treating these variables as exogenous yields results which are different from those obtained from a joint model, we compute two sets of estimates: partial ML estimates based on (\ref{eqy}) alone and joint ML estimates based on the system (\ref{eqy})--(\ref{eqz}).
+We note that in econometric models of the business cycle such as (\ref{eqy})--(\ref{eqtp}), it is common to rely on partial ML estimation (see, e.g., \cite{filardo94}).
+Parameter estimates are reported in Tables \ref{tab:app-1} and \ref{tab:app-2} , with estimated standard errors given in parentheses; the latter are obtained from the \textquotedblleft sandwich\textquotedblright\ estimator of Theorem~\ref{thm:StdErrors}(b).\footnote{The weights $\omega(\cdot,L_{T})$ are obtained from the Parzen kernel and $L_{T}$ is determined using the automatic plug-in method of \cite{andrews91}.

-Estimation results are presented in Tables \ref{tab:app-1} and \ref {tab:app-2}, with estimated standard errors (obtained from the empirical Hessian) given in parentheses.
-Conventional $t$-type tests based on joint ML estimates, reveal $\beta _{0} $, but not $\beta _{1}$, to be significantly different from zero, when either the spread or tax revenues is used as the variable driving the transition probabilities; this suggests that the two variables contain significant information only about the probability of remaining in the high-intercept state associated with $S_{t}=0$. { \
+{}} On the basis of $t$-type tests based on joint ML estimates, at least one of the parameters $(\beta_{0},\beta_{1})$ is significantly different from zero, indicating that the spread and tax revenues contain significant information about the probability of switching between the two regimes.